 BP petrol stations are also located in Zeehan, Strahan and Rosebery

 EV Charging Stations

-That’s right, you can charge your electric vehicle at Strahan Village where there's an EV plug for Tesla model cars.
+That’s right, you can charge your electric vehicle on the West Coast at Strahan Village where there's an EV plug for Tesla model cars.

 Some of our roads are quite narrow, with some tricky corners.
 Be mindful that we have busy roads where some motorists might not be used to cyclists.